joseph-garcia/command-gui-buttons/README.md

   - Type in the Name and Command you want to save into a button
   - Press the + button

-Up to 20 buttons are currently supported!
-More are planned.

 ### How It Works